Aspects of the event

 "At the end of January the enemy attack on Robaa was renewed, "Tigers" again being used, this time against 36 Infantry Brigade.
 The 5 Buffs stood their ground, five tanks (including two "Tigers") being destroyed, and the enemy withdrew with heavy loss."

-On 31 January 1943, Kampfgruppe Weber sent a battle group along Route P4 towards Robaa to establish a position on its west side.
+So, this is what happened : on 31 January 1943, Kampfgruppe Weber sent a battle group along Route P4 towards Robaa to establish a position on its west side.
 The group included 6 Tigers of 2/s.Pz.Abt.501 under Oberleutnant Löse.
+As the company commander, he would in theory have used Tiger 21, but we have no information to confirm that.

-The French forces holding this sector now had British support.
+French forces were known to be holding this sector, and had been battled during "Eilbote 1", but the Germans were not aware that British gunners were now supporting them.
 Three kilometers before reaching the village, in an area of low hills, the 36 Infantry Brigade and 72nd Anti-Tank Regiment RA were emplaced on a slope.
 At 07:00 two Tigers and four Pz.3 revealed themselves and traded fire with the gun positions while advancing, but were stopped by a minefield.
-While engineers tried to clear the mines, the lead Tiger was badly damaged and two other Panzers were destroyed.
+While engineers tried to clear the mines, the leading Tiger was badly damaged and two other Panzers were destroyed.

 Artillery support was supposed to be provided by Italian forces, but wasn't.
 Air support was hours away.
 The terrain prevented the Panzers from leaving the road.
 Nevertheless, the second Tiger (231) and two Pz.3 raced forward.
 The British waited until the flank of these Panzers was exposed, then opened fire with 6-pounder guns and knocked out all three of them from ranges of over 500m.
 Tiger 231 caught fire, burning for over 3 hours.